Esembly is a movement with a mission to help families Live Less Disposably…starting with diapers.

 The Company operates in a highly regulated industry as a consumer product manufacturer.
 While there is no licensing required related to the diapers the Company sells, the Company is pursuing CPSIA certification.
 In addition, the detergent and skincare products the Company sells require PET and RIPT lab testing which is currently underway.
 The Company has not yet secured these regulatory certifications.
 The Company expects to have all certifications in place in the coming months, however there is no guarantee they will be successful in doing so.
 If the Company is unable to secure these certifications, its financial and operational results may be adversely affected.
 In addition, future changes in licensing requirements, and any violation of the requirements thereof, could result in fines, a cease and desist order against the subject operations or even suspension of the Company’s operations.

-Need to establish and maintain customer relationships
+Need to establish new and maintain existing customer relationships

 Employees or related third parties may engage in misconduct or other improper activities